0Daviz/SIMLang/README.md

 ## SIMLang

-A minimal educational programming language compiler stack
+A minimal it can't get more minimal then this

 ## 🚀 Quick Start